 The castle is a great viewpoint!

 Even if you don’t feel like splashing out on a ticket it is still worth a visit!
-The castle is stunning with great views of it from the Car Park of the Pena Palace lake entrance.
+The exterior of the castle is stunning with great views of it from the Car Park of the Pena Palace lake entrance.

 The park and palace of Pena are both stunning, the palace being like one out of a fairytale, and are well worth a visit.